-We are a member of AIM-PROGRESS, a global forum of consumer goods companies sponsored by the European Brands Association (AIM) and the Consumer Brands Association (formerly GMA) in North America.
-The group's purpose is to promote responsible supply chain and sourcing practices covering labor and human rights, health and safety, environmental management and business integrity.
-Colgate actively participates on the AIM-Progress Human Rights Workstream focused on the issues of forced labor, responsible recruiting and fair labor practices.
+We are a member of AIM-PROGRESS, a global forum of consumer goods companies sponsored by the European Brands Association (AIM) and the Grocery Manufacturers Association (GMA) in North America.
+The purpose of AIM-PROGRESS is to promote responsible supply chain and sourcing practices covering labor and human rights, health and safety, environmental management and business integrity.